Valis64/YBS_CONTROL/readme.md

 Troubleshooting
 If login fails, double-check your credentials.
+If the request fails immediately, ensure your network or proxy allows access to the site.
+Connection issues will now appear in the login popup.

 If the table isn’t loading, the site structure may have changed (contact the maintainer for updates).